Is Lojas Americanas going bankrupt?

 Problems

-The news of the bankruptcy of an established brand like Lojas Americanas is not only heartbreaking, but also worrying for the economy as a whole.
+The news of the bankruptcy of a consolidated brand like Lojas Americanas is not only devastating, but also worrying for the economy as a whole.

-The pandemic has severely affected businesses around the world, and many are struggling to stay afloat.
+The pandemic has severely impacted businesses across the world, and many are struggling to stay afloat.

-Companies had to quickly adapt to the changing business scenario, which led to several problems.
+Companies had to quickly adapt to the changing business landscape, which led to several problems.

-One of the significant issues facing businesses in these tough times is liquidity.
+One of the significant issues businesses face in these difficult times is liquidity.

 With limited cash flow, companies are unable to meet their financial obligations, leading them to bankruptcy.

-Another issue that arises due to the economic slowdown is the reduction in demand for goods and services.
+Another issue that arises due to the economic slowdown is the reduced demand for goods and services.

 This lack of demand further exacerbates the financial problems faced by companies.